 A person’s specific obsessive thoughts and compulsive behaviors can vary depending on the type of OCD they experience.
 For example, someone with contamination OCD may struggle with intrusive thoughts about germs and bacteria, resulting in compulsive hand-washing, disinfecting, or cleaning.
 Someone else might have relationship OCD and perform mental rituals to try to calm their obsessions about being in the wrong partnership.
 Without treatment, OCD symptoms can worsen to the point where the condition consumes the majority of a person’s time and energy.4,6

-Is OCD Genetic?
+Is OCD Hereditary?

-Studies indicate that having a close family member with OCD, such as a parent or sibling, more than doubles a person’s likelihood of developing the disorder.1 Further results suggest this possibility may actually be much higher, showing that there can be a genetic component to developing OCD.2,3 Additionally, research into molecular genetics has identified specific genes that may be involved in OCD.
-Still, this does not guarantee that a person will develop the condition just because another close family member has it.5,7,8
+OCD has a hereditary component.
+Studies indicate that having a close family member with OCD, such as a parent or sibling, more than doubles a person’s likelihood of developing the disorder.1 Further results suggest this possibility may actually be much higher, showing that there can be a genetic component to developing OCD.2,3

-NOCD: Online OCD Treatment Covered By Insurance – Regain your life from OCD.
+NOCD: Online OCD Treatment Covered by Insurance – Regain your life from OCD.
 Do live video sessions with a licensed therapist specialized in treating OCD.
 Treatment from NOCD is covered by most major insurance plans.
 Learn how you can use your insurance benefits.
 Visit NOCD

 Environmental Causes of OCD